theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 # Step 4: debug build
 Python has several external dependencies that need to be installed before compiling, which we *should* have done in the previous step.
 This step is to double-check this.

-Before building python in release (optimized) configuration, its best to do a debug build first to ensure all the optional components get built.
+Before building python in release (optimized) configuration, it's best to do a debug build first to ensure all the optional components get built.

-The optimized build takes far longer to complete, so to save time its best  to do at least one of these first.
+The optimized build takes far longer to complete, so to save time it's best  to do at least one of these first.

 {% highlight bash %}
 ./configure